1937 24 Hours of Le Mans: Start

 The honorary starter this year was John Cobb, British driver and all-time record holder at Brooklands.
-Although the Lagonda was first away, it was "Raph" in his Talbot, who got to the front going down the Hunaudières Straight for the first time.
+Although the big Lagonda was first under the bridge, it was "Raph" in his Talbot, who got to the front going down the Hunaudières Straight for the first time.
 Then Raymond Sommer got into the lead on the run down to Indianapolis.
 Wimille was ninth at the end of the first lap, letting the engine warm up, just ahead of the Lagonda.
-Then on the third lap, Wimille broke Sommer's 4-year old track record and Veyron let him by to take third.
-Then, on successive laps he passed Brunet, then Sommer, to take the lead.
+Then on the third lap, Wimille broke Sommer's 4-year-old track record and Veyron let him by to take third.
+On successive laps he passed Brunet, then Sommer, to take the lead.
 Only five laps in, Chiron had to pit the Talbot to change sparkplugs, costing him three laps.